Frequently Asked Questions

 What are the requirements for earning a B.A. degree in Television Arts at CSUDH?

 The B.A.
-Degree requires 39 units (approximately 13 courses) taken over a two-year period in five consecutive semesters which includes one summer semester.
-The TV courses must be taken in a specific sequence, so it is important that you speak with an advisor ASAP.
-To find out what your class schedule would be for the next two years, see Course Schedule Planner under the Class Documents section.
-The program also offers a Certificate in Television Arts which requires 21 units (approximately 7 courses) taken over a one-and-a half year period in four consecutive semesters including one summer semester.
-The Certificate Program is designed for students who already have a B.A. degree, or those who just want training in Television Arts for entry level jobs in the industry.
+Degree requires 51 units (approximately 20 courses) taken over a two-year period in five consecutive semesters which includes one summer semester.
+The TV courses must be taken in a specific sequence, so it is important that you e-mail your academic advisor ASAP at firstname.lastname@example.org.
+To find out what your class schedule would be for the next two years, see Roadmaps for DMA majors under the Class Documents section.
+The program also offers a Certificate in Television Arts which requires 21 units (approximately 7 courses) taken over a one-year period in three consecutive semesters including one summer semester.
+The Certificate Program is designed for students who already have a B.A. degree and now just need the hands-on production training and project experience in Television Arts.

 How do I apply for admission to the University?

 Go to the CSUDH Home Page.
 Next, click on "Future Students" to find detailed information about admissions, registration, general education requirements, and the various services and programs on campus.
-Click on the appropriate heading (Undergraduate, Graduate, International, etc.) for pertinent information or go to the Information Request Form to have an Application or other information sent to you.
+Click on the appropriate heading (First-Time Freshmen, Transfer Student, International, etc.) for pertinent information or go to the Request Information Link to have an Application or other information sent to you.

 How much does it cost to attend the Television Arts program at CSUDH?

-If you are a California resident, the California State University system offers the lowest tuition in the nation (see University Catalog for current tuition and fees).
-On average, the tuition at the CSU campuses is around 1/16th the cost of private universities in the area.
-That means if you pay around $1,000 per semester at CSUDH, it would cost around $16,000 a semester at a private university!
+IIf you are a California resident, the California State University system offers the lowest tuition in the nation (see University Catalog for current tuition and fees).
+On average, the tuition at the CSU campuses is around 1/16th the cost of private universities in the area and about 1/4th the cost of UC campuses.

 Are there any special fees for using the production facilities and video equipment at CSUDH?

-No. Students are allowed to checkout our equipment for shoots off campus and use our production facilities with no extra costs or lab fees.
-The only extra costs students incur while producing their projects in the Television Arts program consist of purchasing blank video tape/film for their productions, feeding their cast and crew while on shoots, and paying for miscellaneous expenses such as fuel, postage, lodging, or liability insurance when needed.
+No, but some DMA courses do charge an additional $15 lab fee to cover the cost of expendables such as batteries, lamps, diffusion gels, and blank media.
+Students are allowed to checkout our equipment for film shoots off campus and use our production facilities on campus at no extra cost.
+The only extra costs students incur are for blank media, craft services for feeding their cast and crew while on shoots, and paying for miscellaneous expenses such as fuel for transportation, costumes, props, and make-up.

 If I get accepted at CSUDH, will I have any trouble getting into the Television Arts program?